OXY2DEV/markview.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 **Configuration table**

-If you are configured the plugin then you **must** share your config.
+If you have configured the plugin then you **must** share your config.

 ```lua
 require("markview").setup({